 After the collapse of the Soviet Union, Kadir covered social issues in different corners of the former empire.
 In 1997 he embarked on a big project to travel along the seven rivers of the world, from source to mouth, covering daily life along these lifelines.
 The project resulted in the book “Rivers” and “Aderen” (Mets & Schilt).

 Kadir has received numerous prizes and awards in photojournalism.
-In 2000 and 2002 Kadir was a jury member of the World Press Photo contest and is currently on the supervisory board of the World Press Photo foundation.
+In 2000 and 2002 Kadir was both a jury member of the World Press Photo contest and was on the supervisory board of the World Press Photo foundation.

 In 2004 he went back to Angola, Sierra Leone and the DR of Congo to portray the diamond industry, following the diamonds from the mines to the consumer markets in the western world.
 The exhibitions that resulted from this project were not only shown in Europe and the USA, but also in the mining areas of Congo, Angola and Sierra Leone.
 The photo book “Diamond Matters, the diamond industry” was published by Mets & Schilt (Holland), Dewi Lewis (UK) and Umbrage editions (USA) and awarded the prestigious Dutch Dick Scherpenzeel Prize for best reporting on the developing world.
 The project was also recognized with a World Press Photo Award.